Baltimore Ravens: Return of American football in Baltimore

-Enticed by Baltimore's available funds for a first-class stadium and a promised yearly operating subsidy of $25 million, Modell announced on November 6, 1995, his intention to relocate the team from Cleveland to Baltimore the following year.
+Enticed by Baltimore's available funds for a first-class stadium and a promised yearly operating subsidy of $25 million, Modell announced on November 6, 1995, his intention to move the team from Cleveland to Baltimore the following year.
 The resulting controversy ended when representatives of Cleveland and the NFL reached a settlement on February 8, 1996.
-Tagliabue promised the city of Cleveland that an NFL team would be located in Cleveland, either through relocation or expansion, "no later than 1999".
-Additionally, the agreement stipulated that the Browns' name, colors, uniform design and franchise records would remain in Cleveland.
+Tagliabue promised the city of Cleveland that an NFL team would play in Cleveland, either through relocation or expansion, "no later than 1999".
+The agreement also stipulated that the Browns' name, colors, uniform design and franchise records would remain in Cleveland.
 The franchise history includes Browns club records and connections with Pro Football Hall of Fame players.
 Modell's Baltimore team, while retaining all current player contracts, would, for purposes of team history, appear as an expansion team, a new franchise.
-Not all players, staff or front office would make the move to Baltimore, however.
+Not all players, staff or front office would make the move to Baltimore.

-After relocation, Modell hired Ted Marchibroda as the head coach for his new team in Baltimore.
-Marchibroda was already well known because of his work as head coach of the Baltimore Colts during the 1970s and the Indianapolis Colts during the early 1990s.
+As the team prepared to open the 1996 season in Baltimore, Modell hired a new head coach: Ted Marchibroda, known for his work as head coach of the Baltimore Colts during the 1970s and the Indianapolis Colts during the early 1990s.
 Ozzie Newsome, the Browns' tight end for many seasons, joined Modell in Baltimore as director of football operations.
-He was later promoted to vice-president/general manager.
+He was later promoted to vice president/general manager.

-The home stadium for the Ravens first two seasons was Baltimore's Memorial Stadium, previously home to the Baltimore Colts, the Baltimore Orioles, and the Canadian Football League’s Baltimore Stallions.
-The Ravens moved to their own new stadium, now known as M&T Bank Stadium, next to Camden Yards in 1998.
+The home stadium for the Ravens first two seasons was Baltimore's Memorial Stadium, previously home to the Baltimore Colts, the Baltimore Orioles, and the Canadian Football League's Baltimore Stallions.